Creating Perfect Audio Spectrum Effect in After Effects

 Now let’s add an adjustment layer to create a nice color.
 I right click, select New > Adjustment Layer.
 I changed its name to color by pressing the Enter key on the keyboard and I type curves in the search box in the effects panel.
 We can drag this effect onto the adjustment layer we created.
 You can create your own color by fiddling with the options here.
 For example, I click on the red and move the red line like this.
 If I click on the green and edit on the green, that way I can change the colors.
 I can also create other colors with blue.
 Since the colors are already made of RGB, you can create the color you want in this way.

 A Small Setting for Dynamic Color

 To make the colors look more dynamic I come to the Project Settings option under File.
 I’m changing the color option from 8 bits to 16 bits.
 You can make the colors more vivid by clicking the OK button.
 You can then move the timeline to the beginning and press 0 to get it rendered.
 Initially, while this preview render our audio file may have slow down.
 It’s getting preview rendering as it’s called.
 You will see and hear this more normally when you render.

-In this video, I will show you how to make pencil drawings…
+In this After Effects tutorial, I will show you how to make…

 I will show you how we can export the text we wrote…